QuantEcon/lecture-python-intro/lectures/ar1_processes.md

 In other words, the time series sample mean converges to the mean of the stationary distribution.

+In reality, if an economy is ergodic, its long-term average growth rate is stable.
+For example, observing an economy's behavior over time can give a reliable estimate of its long-term growth potential.

+However, ergodicity fails when persistent shocks or structural changes affect growth dynamics, making past observations unreliable for predicting future growth.

 As will become clear over the next few lectures, ergodicity is a very important concept for statistics and simulation.